Build your first cluster

 ctest --preset conan-release --output-on-failure -LE known_crash

-You should see 20 tests pass.
+You should see a clean test run.
 The -LE known_crash flag skips three tests with upstream braft bugs.

 Build the counter example